How do you foster strong working relationships between marketing and IT team members, and how do you encourage open communication?

 Sort by:

-Global Marketing Executive/ Head of Marketing in Services (non-Government)10 months ago
+Global Marketing Executive/ Head of Marketing in Services (non-Government)a year ago

 I love the idea of recognizing IT and agree they are often underappreciated.
 Besides accolades, promoting the CIO and IT team's thought leadership through speaking opportunities and media coverage can go a long way.
 Shared KPIs and goals with IT and other teams, like sales and customer success, are also important.
 This ensures that everyone is aligned and involved in the success of martech solutions.